-The production of milk through your mammary glands is, to oversimply it, based on a kind of demand-supply-demand cycle.
+The milk production through your mammary glands is, to oversimply it, based on a kind of demand-supply-demand cycle.

-Because your body has never before produced milk, it’s normal to experience difficulty in producing it now, and during the first few days-to-weeks after your baby is conceived.
+Because your body has never before produced milk, it’s normal to experience difficulty producing it now and during the first few days to weeks after your baby is conceived.

-You shouldn’t have to worry about whether something’s wrong or not, in terms of your milk production.
+You shouldn’t have to worry about whether something’s wrong or not regarding your milk production.

-There are mothers who don’t experience this, and they’re the exception (bless them).
+Some mothers don’t experience this, and they’re the exception (bless them).

-The more often your nurse, the more your body will be familiar with the process.
+The more often your nurse, the more familiar your body is with the process.

 This is how it will establish its supply of breastmilk.

-Alternately, this is a reason why mothers are recommended to stick fully on breastmilk (unless there’s an imbalance or ailment hindering your body from doing so) for the first 6 months.
+Alternately, this is a reason why mothers are recommended to stick fully on breastmilk (unless an imbalance or ailment is hindering your body from doing so) for the first six months.

 The Two-Week Challenge